 Isn't it sort of weird to talk to someone you don't know?
 Well, yes...it can feel sort of weird at first.
-It's perfectly reasonable to be apprehensive about talking to someone you don't know.
-Kyrie is accustomed to clients feeling nervous, and so she works very hard to create an open, inviting, and comfortable environment.
+It's perfectly reasonable to be wary about talking to someone you don't know.
+Kyrie and Anna are accustomed to clients feeling nervous, and they work to create an open, inviting, and comfortable environment.
 By the end of the first session, clients are usually feeling all of the following; a) much more comfortable; b) happy it wasn't thatweird, c) relieved to FINALLY talk about what's going on.

 Wouldn't it be easier to just use medication?
 In some cases, medication can be quite helpful for individuals with diagnoses such as clinical depression or anxiety.
-Kyrie routinely refers clients to medical providers and works together with prescribers to form a supportive and effective treatment plan.
+Kyrie and Anna routinely refer clients to medical providers and work together with prescribers to form a supportive and effective treatment plan.

 How do know if I need counseling?
 If you are looking at this website, chances are there is something in your life that isn't feeling right.
-You may be struggling with your mood, struggling with your body, or struggling in your relationships.
+You may be struggling with your mood, struggling with your body, or feeling stuck in distressing patterns or behaviors.
 You have probably tried to help yourself through it but aren't making the kind of progress you would like.
 Consider trying a session or two to see what it's like.
 Truthfully, counseling can help almost any person who is motivated and interested in personal development.
 We all have the potential to learn and grow.

-What kind of therapy does Kyrie use?
-First and foremost, Kyrie believes that a strong, therapeutic relationship is the vital ingredient that allows counseling to work.
+What kind of therapies do Kyrie and Anna use?
+First and foremost, we believe that a strong, therapeutic relationship is the vital ingredient that allows counseling to work.
 A therapist could have the best skills and experience, but if you don't trust or feel comfortable with that person, then those things won't matter.
-For that reason, Kyrie places great importance on building rapport and a "team" approach.
+For that reason, we place great importance on building rapport and a "team" approach.

 That said, a therapeutic relationship is not the full story.
 It's necessary but not sufficient.
-Kyrie stays on top of mental health research and participates in continuing education so that she can provide evidence-based treatment.
-This means that clinical studies show that her methods are helpful.
+We stay on top of mental health research and participate in continuing education and consultation so we can provide evidence-based treatment.
+This means that clinical studies show that our methods are helpful.
 To make a comparison, when you go to your doctor, just talking about the problem isn't enough.
-It might feel good to vent, but you will actually need to DO something to address the issue.
+It might feel good to vent, but you will actually need to DO something specific to address the issue.

 This is where evidence-based treatment comes in.
-Kyrie often uses Cognitive-Behavioral Therapy (CBT), which has strong research support for issues like disordered eating, OCD, depression, and anxiety.
-The cognitive part of CBT takes a look at common thought patterns and underlying core beliefs that may feed into your issue.
+Kyrie and Anna often use Cognitive-Behavioral Therapy (CBT), which has strong research support for issues like disordered eating, OCD, depression, anxiety, and managing chronic pain.
+The cognitive part of CBT looks at common thought patterns and underlying core beliefs that may feed into your issue.
 The behavioral component encourages you to take actions that will be helpful in breaking the negative feedback loop between thoughts and feelings, moving you closer to your goals, such as feeling less depressed.
 For anxiety and panic treatment, helpful actions often include gradually exposing yourself to your fear triggers.
 Over time, your brain habituates to these triggers and stops sounding the alarm bells.

-For Obsessive-Compulsive Disorder, Kyrie uses a specific subset of CBT called Exposure and Response Prevention.
+For OCD treatment, Kyrie uses a specific subset of CBT called Exposure and Response Prevention.
 This is a very effective treatment for OCD, and in fact, one of the only treatments that tends to work in the long-term.
 For more info on OCD and treatment, visit the International OCD Foundation, of which Kyrie is a member.

-Kyrie uses other evidence-based treatments as appropriate.
-She will always be upfront with you if she is recommending a particular treatment.
+Your therapist will always be upfront with you if she is recommending a particular treatment.
 It's important that you feel comfortable and have a good understanding of any therapeutic approach.
-Please contact herwith questions!
+Please contact Kyrie or Annawith questions!

 Is counseling really confidential?
 Yes.
-Kyrie takes confidentiality very seriously and follows the legal and ethical requirements of her profession.
+Kyrie and Anna take confidentiality very seriously and follow legal and ethical requirements of the profession.
 In most cases, your written consent is required before any information is shared.
 There are a couple of exceptions:

 Mental health professionals are mandated reporters of child abuse and neglect.
-If a client tells Kyrie of an abusive situation involving a person currently under the age of 18, she has to make a report to Child Protective Services.
+If a client tells a therapist of an abusive situation involving a person currently under the age of 18, they have to make a report to Child Protective Services.

-Kyrie has to take action if a person is at risk of harming oneself or harming someone else.
+Therapists have to take action if a person is immediately at risk of harming oneself or harming someone else.

-In rare cases, a client's clinical record could be subpoenaed by a court and Kyrie may legally have to comply, but would provide only the minimum information required.
-Please note that Kyrie does not seek to become involved in legal disputes and does not perform child custody evaluations.
+In rare cases, a client's clinical record could be subpoenaed by a court and therapists may legally have to comply, but would provide only the minimum information required.
+Please note that neither Kyrie or Anna seek to become involved in legal disputes and do not perform child custody evaluations or expert witness services.

-If a client is a minor (under age 18), then parents and/or legal guardians legally have access to parts of the clinical record.
-However, Kyrie works with parents and minor clients to honor the spirit of confidentiality when possible.
-Kyrie wants all clients to feel that counseling is a safe place to process difficult issues.
+If a client is a minor (under age 18), then parents and/or legal guardians may legally have access to parts of the clinical record.
+However, we work with parents and minor clients to honor the spirit of confidentiality when possible.
+We want all clients to feel that counseling is a safe place to process difficult issues.